IDeAmiage/website_dev/README.md

 # website_dev

-This website is running with angular a web framework using Typescript and an Express server that does the job of the backend.
+This website is running with angular a web framework using Typescript and an Express server that does the job of the backend. test

 Some formations are available here: </br>
 - [beginner](https://www.youtube.com/watch?v=AAu8bjj6-UI)